Cody-no/ModMail/README.md

 - `!sendmany`, the various `!replymany` flavours, and the `!closemany` family let you tag a group of tickets with a temporary label, deliver the same update to each one, and close them together when the follow-up is finished.

+- **Ai Summaries** have been added to the ticket closed log so other moderators can get an idea of what happened in the ticket at a glance.
+This is a feature inspired by Chamburr's Modmail

 ### Group tag bulk commands

 Use the group tag commands when you need to contact several members about the same topic.
 Every command works with the temporary group tag created by `!sendmany` so you can keep their ticket updates together.